dollplayer2501/dotfiles_qtile/README.md

 > [!NOTE]
 > I rewrote some parts of [`gen-keybinding-img`](./scripts/gen-keybinding-img).
 > - Fonts, layouts etc.
-> - Terribly low level display support for KeyChord
+> - Terribly low level display support for KeyChord, only 2 stroke keys

 Maybe because I installed it with `yay`, I'm not in an environment where I can use [Keybindings in images](https://docs.qtile.org/en/latest/manual/commands/keybindings.html).
 However, I have forced it, `gen-keybinding-img` to work.